Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH)

 About Us

-The RI Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH) is the second largest department in the state with more than 1,100 employees working in three divisions: Behavioral Health, Developmental Disabilities and the state hospitals: Eleanor Slater Hospital (ESH) for medical care located on two campuses, Cranston and Burrillville, or the Rhode Island State Psychiatric Hospital (RISPH) in Cranston.
+The RI Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH) is the second largest department in the state with more than 1,200 employees working in four divisions.
+Behavioral Health, Developmental Disabilities, Forensics, and the State Hospitals:

 BHDDH provides services to approximately 50,000 Rhode Islanders, and their loved ones, who are living with mental illness and/or substance use conditions, have developmental disabilities, or need Long Term Acute Care in one of the state hospitals.
 In addition, BHDDH administers funds which support a statewide network of prevention and mental health promotion initiatives.